What Is an Elo Rating in Scrabble?

 If you find that kind of play to your liking and you're looking to level up, join a ranked Scrabble club.
 Expect to get stomped the first few times.
 Don't worry.
 Your Elo can take it.
 Everybody was a newbie once.

-Elo and I
+Elo Ratings and Scrabble Scores

 Ultimately, the utility of Elo rating in Scrabble depends on what you want out of the game.
-If your goal is to play casually, or even quite competitively but in a small group or on relatively rare occasions, Elo won't tell you much.
-If you have a larger, more dedicated group, however, and in particular if you're interested in getting into club- or state-level competitive play, learning Elo will be to your benefit.
+If your goal is to play casually, or even competitively but in a small group or on relatively rare occasions, Elo won't tell you much.
+If you have a larger, more dedicated group, however, and if you're interested in getting into club- or state-level competitive play, learning Elo will be to your benefit.

 For more fundamentals of Scrabble scoring, take a look at our analysis of average Scrabble score per word, turn and game.
 Happy playing!